aguestuser/dl/README.md

 # Overview

 `dl` is a program that lets you download big files fast(er) by parallelizing downloads across many threads and cores.

+It was written in response to a take-home challenge for a software company, but lives on as an interesting playground for playing with network programming in Rust!

 **Table Of Contents**
 * [Getting Started](#getting-started)